versatus/versatus/README.md

-# vrrb
+# VRRB
+## Variable Random Reward Blockchain

-Web-Scale Blockchain with innovative low energy consumption consensus algorithm and precious metals inspired monetary policy.
+VRRB is a Web-Scale Blockchain with an innovative low energy consumption consensus algorithm called Proof of Claim and a precious metals/natural resources inspired monetary policy.

+VRRB is currently a WIP scheduled to begin alpha testing on the MVP by end of year.
+If you are interested in contributing to the project please reach out to the owners.